About Sound Off for Veteran’s Day

 The basic idea of these concerts is to make a big noise to get everyoneâ€™s attention then tell them a little something about the cause.
 Our military service members put themselves in harmâ€™s way so we can continue to enjoy the American way of life.
 In some cases, these people suffer permanent physical and mental injuries that force them to make permanent changes in the way they live their lives.
 This event is a way to acknowledge their service, thank them for their sacrifice and raise money for the Wounded Warrior Project.

-More information about the Wounded Warrior Project can be found on their web site, www.woundedwarriorproject.org.
+Many people ask is armed forces vacation club legit?, Find out to know more about it and More information about the Wounded Warrior Project can be found on their web site, www.woundedwarriorproject.org.